InnovationDesignConsortium/revit_standards_addin/README.md

 }
 ```

-## User Interface for Rule Enforcement
+## User Interface for Rule Interaction
 Address the rule validations in batch.
 The multi-element rule editor.
+Various dialog boxes.

 ## Test the Setup
 Hello World?